chelseaharalson/GossipSimulator/README.md

 	java -jar project2.jar 27 line gossip
 	java -jar project2-bonus.jar 27 full gossip

 (These are examples, the 27, line, and gossip are editable.
-It goes: numOfNodes, topology, algoirthm)
+It goes: numOfNodes, topology, algorithm)